runziggurat/algorand/SPEC.md

 ### ZG-CONFORMANCE-005

-    The node sends MsgOfInterest after the handshake.
+    The node and the synthetic node exchange MsgOfInterest messages after the handshake.

     <>
     <- MsgOfInterest
+    -> MsgOfInterest

 ### ZG-CONFORMANCE-006